Program overview

 Program Structure

-• First Year: Focus on software applications, record-keeping techniques, and foundational legal knowledge.
+• Focus on essential software applications and legal terminology.

 Featured Experiences